Relativistic diffusion in random gluon fields: Introduction

-The mathematical theory of a relativistic diffusion is not so well developed as the non-relativistic one (see the reviews in \cite{hang}\cite{deb}).
+There is no consensus on the relativistic form of the diffusion (see the reviews in \cite{hang}\cite{deb}).
 A relativistic diffusion in the configuration space does not exist \cite{lopuch}\cite{hakim}.
-If we assume that the diffusing particle has a fixed mass then an analog of the Kramers diffusion is uniquely defined by its generator being the Laplace-Beltrami operator on the mass-shell as shown by Schay \cite{schay} and Dudley \cite{dudley} .
+If we assume that the diffusing particle has a fixed mass then an analog of the Kramers diffusion (in momentum space) is uniquely defined by its generator being the Laplace-Beltrami operator on the mass-shell as shown by Schay \cite{schay} and Dudley \cite{dudley} (for further developments in this approach see \cite{habapre}\cite{calo}).
 There are some other suggestions for a definition of the relativistic diffusion without the assumption that the diffusion takes place on the mass-shell \cite{hang}\cite{deb}\cite{deb2}.